Cecil Henry Ethelwood Miller

-Cecil Henry Ethelwood Miller is Guyanese-Kenyan former Chief Justice of Kenya.
+Cecil Henry Ethelwood Miller (1916 – 4 September 1989) was Guyanese-Kenyan former Chief Justice of Kenya.
 He served between 1986–1989 and was succeeded by Allan Robin Winston Hancox.

 The Miller Inquiry

 In 1982 he chaired a Judicial Commission appointed to inquire into allegations involving former Attorney General of Kenya Charles Mugane Njonjo after appointment by President Daniel arap Moi.